rushisangani/BiometricAuthentication/README.md

 ### BiometryLockedout
 - When biometry authentication is locked out after multiple failed attempts.
 You can unlock it by passcode authentication.
--Provide your own passcode authentication reason here, default will be used if not provided.
+- Provide your own passcode authentication reason here, default will be used if not provided.

 ```swift
 BioMetricAuthenticator.authenticateWithPasscode(reason: "", success: {